Camping at Roadford Lake: a Devon campsite by the water

 Our review of camping at Roadford Lake

 This is a great campsite in West Devon for anyone who loves getting on the water.
-All the facilities are good and we had a relaxing stay despite things being a little different.
+All the facilities are good and we had a relaxing stay.

-Find out more about camping at Roadford Lake by visiting the South West Lakes website.
+And to find out more about camping at Roadford Lake visit the South West Lakes website.

 Find more family-friendly campsites in Devon.